Hog-CERN/Hog/docs/01-Getting-Started/01-howto-existingProjects.md

-# How to working with an existing Hog-handled repository
+# How to work with an existing Hog-handled repository

 This section is intended for a developer that starts working with an existing HDL project that is managed with Hog.